srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 2. Nested static: A.B Bobj = new A.B();
 3. Anonymous : A obj = new A(){.........}
 **Steps to create immutable class**: class and variables are final, parameterized constructor, only getters no setters
+Note: ClassNotFoundException=  while Class.forName() or loadClass()
+NoClassDefFoundError=class present in compiletime, but not in runtime

 ## Constructor
 -intialize object, no return type, cannot make constructor final.